rishikaarya/Docker_Flink_Project/README.md

     day_of_week,
     holiday
 FROM energy_data;

-6. Dashboard Creation
+**6. Dashboard Creation**

-The data in the enriched_energy_dashboard index was visualized using Kibana.
+The data in the `enriched_energy_dashboard` index was visualized using Kibana.

-An index pattern for enriched_energy_dashboard was created in Kibana.
+1. An index pattern for enriched_energy_dashboard was created in Kibana.
-A comprehensive dashboard was designed to showcase:
+2. A comprehensive dashboard was designed to showcase:
-Energy Consumption Trends: Consumption by appliance and time.
+-Energy Consumption Trends: Consumption by appliance and time.
-Occupancy Insights: Impact of occupancy status on energy usage.
+-Occupancy Insights: Impact of occupancy status on energy usage.
-Seasonal Effects: Seasonal variations in energy usage.
+-Seasonal Effects: Seasonal variations in energy usage.
-Efficiency Metrics: Energy usage per minute and appliance-specific insights.
+-Efficiency Metrics: Energy usage per minute and appliance-specific insights.